dBitech/dbi-osm-liberty-topo/README.md

 <img align="right" alt="OSM Liberty" src="logo.png" />

-A free Mapbox GL basemap style for everyone with complete liberty to use and self host.
-OSM Liberty is a fork of OSM Bright based on free data sources with a mission for a clear good looking design for the everyday user.
-It is based on the vector tile schema of [OpenMapTiles](https://github.com/openmaptiles/openmaptiles).
+A free Mapbox GL basemap style for everyone with complete liberty to use and self host. dBi OSM Liberty Topo is a fork of [OSM Liberty](https://github.com/maputnik/osm-liberty) which is a fork of [OSM Bright](https://github.com/openmaptiles/osm-bright-gl-style) based on free data sources with a mission for a clear good looking design for the everyday user.
+It is based on the vector tile schema of [OpenMapTiles](https://github.com/openmaptiles/openmaptiles), with terrain layers from non-OpenStreetMap sources.

 **[Preview OSM Liberty with Maputnik](https://maputnik.github.io/editor/?style=https://maputnik.github.io/osm-liberty/style.json)**